yWorks/yfiles-for-html-demos/demos/complete/neighborhood/README.md

 - Predecessors
 - Successors
-- Neighbors (predecessors and successors)
+- Both (predecessors and successors)
+- Neighbors (independent of the edge direction)
 - Folder (content of a folder node, independently from its collapse/expand state)

 ## Things to Try